 There's no better way to discover the little-known corners of Cambodia and Vietnam than by river cruise, finds Joanna Symons, commissioning editor for Telegraph Travel.

-Exploring a country from the water is an entirely different matter from travelling by land.
+Exploring a country from the water is an entirely different matter from traveling by land.
 There are no traffic jams and no bits of boring motorway to endure, no winding lanes to make you feel ill, and no stiff legs or sore backs from long coach or car journeys.
-Best of all, if you’re on a river cruise, you’ll be travelling at a gentle pace, with plenty of time to take full stock of your surroundings and watch the drama of life on the riverbanks unfold.
+Best of all, if you’re on a river cruise, you’ll be traveling at a gentle pace, with plenty of time to take full stock of your surroundings and watch the drama of life on the riverbanks unfold.

 A cruise down the Mekong